akanksha-atrey/akanksha-atrey.github.io/index.md

 ## Recent News

+* I was awarded the CICS Dissertation Writing Fellowship.
+(Jan 2023)
 * I passed my Thesis Proposal Defense.
 (Oct 2022)
 * Our short paper titled "Towards Preserving Server-Side Privacy of On-Device Models" has been accepted at [The Web Conference (WWW) 2022](https://www2022.thewebconf.org/).
 (Mar 2022)
 * I will be joining [Adobe Research](https://research.adobe.com/) as a Research Scientist Intern this summer.
 (Feb 2022)